Komanawa/komanawa-gw-detect-power/joss/paper.md

 When such analysis is undertaken, the effects of lag are often ignored due to the complexity of incorporating these effects.
 @ascottNeedIntegrateLegacy2021 has shown the need to integrate the effects of lag into the models and decision-making processes used to manage freshwater resources.
 This package was created to lower the difficulty of conducting detection power assessments in the context of lag.
-It has been used to conduct a New Zealand wide analysis of the detection power of current monitoring programmes for groundwater, and to undertake multiple detailed local case studies of specific catchments(@dumontDeterminingLikelihoodCost2024, @dumont2024power, @dumontAbilityCurrentMonitoring2024).
+It has been used to conduct a New Zealand wide analysis of the detection power of current monitoring programmes for groundwater and to undertake multiple detailed local case studies of specific catchments(@dumontDeterminingLikelihoodCost2024, @dumont2024power, @dumontAbilityCurrentMonitoring2024).
-These studies highlight the cost and times required to detect changes in water quality, and the importance of considering lag in the design of monitoring programmes.
+These studies highlight the cost and times required to detect changes in water quality and the importance of considering lag in the design of monitoring programmes.

 # Acknowledgements